-Telehealth presents certain privacy risks that are important to address along with the benefits.
+Telehealth presents certain privacy risks.
+It is important to discuss these with your patients along with the benefits.

 Since it is common to talk about sensitive and confidential topics during behavioral health appointments, consider these patient discussion tips:

-- Why and when having privacy is important
+- Why and when it is important to have privacy.

-- How to communicate using email, text, or your telehealth platform’s chat feature — especially if there might be issues with personal safety
+- How to communicate using email, text, or (if available) your telehealth platform’s chat feature — especially if there might be issues with personal safety.

-Ask before the appointment if your patient will have an interpreter or caregiver present and talk about what they feel comfortable discussing in front of the other person.
+Before the appointment, ask the patient if they will have an interpreter or caregiver present.
+Make sure they feel comfortable talking about their mental or behavioral health in front of the other person.
 Determine if they need to fill out a release of information.

 Take extra precautions to protect patient privacy: